 OVERVIEW: Citi's higher education prioritizes financial planning for college, entrepreneurship, and other strategies aimed at providing young people, especially those in low- and moderate-income communities, with opportunities for success in college and economic self-sufficiency.
 Even though it does not have a specific program dedicated to higher education, Citi funds nonprofits that work towards those ends.

-IP TAKE: Citi is heavily invested in young people’s futures, but awards grants on an invitation-only basis, which makes it extremely challenging for first-time grantseekers to earn support.
+IP TAKE: Citi is heavily invested in young people’s futures, but awards grants on an invitation-only basis, which makes it challenging for first-time grantseekers to earn support.

-Another main focus of Citi’s philanthropic work is on “Financial Inclusion.”
-The goals here are twofold: to “support financial inclusion and the growth of businesses that provide new income generation and/or employment opportunities for low-income individuals,” and “to increase “the number of low-income adults or youth who adopt positive financial behaviors and accumulate and preserve financial assets.”
-As with Citi’s Youth Economic Opportunities program, the Financial Inclusion program does not explicitly include higher ed as its target for funding, but organizations working with young people from this age group may certainly find support available if their work aligns with Citi’s goals and strategies.
+In addition, Citi’s Financial Inclusion program seeks to “support financial inclusion and the growth of businesses that provide new income generation and/or employment opportunities for low-income individuals,” and to increase “the number of low-income adults or youth who adopt positive financial behaviors and accumulate and preserve financial assets.”
+As with Citi’s Youth Economic Opportunities program, the Financial Inclusion program does not explicitly target higher education, but organizations working with young people from this age group may certainly find support available if their work aligns with Citi’s goals and strategies.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).